ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 |:---------|:-----------|:-----------|:---------|:----------|:------|:---------------|:-------|
 | 85439    | 8508       | 31927      | 18056    | 685       | 1070  | 4693           | 150378 |

-There have been a total of 19559 audits by our users across 13020 streets, averaging 1.5 audits per street.
+There have been a total of 19559 audits by our "good" users across 13020 streets, averaging 1.5 audits per street.
+Of the 5061 streets that have been audited multiple times, there are an average of 2.29 audits per street.

 ### Dataset 1st 100% vs full deployment